Specialised Foundation Programme

 Additional prizes will NOT be scored, whether letter of commendation, bursary, national or international prize

-· Each question is assessed for the quality of the answer.
-High quality answers are detailed, and draw on one of more example to demonstrate the relevant attribute
+• Each question is assessed for the quality of the answer.
+High quality answers are clear, focused on the question and provide sufficient detailed.
+We would encourage you to draw on one of more example to demonstrate the relevant attribute

 Interviews